 Vox Teachings on Gender, Sexuality and Radical Inclusion:

 - All Means All on our Vimeo Page

 - Why Church? – Community on our Vimeo page

 - From Wrestling to Radical Inclusion on our Vimeo page

 - “Rethinking Sexuality” on our Vimeo page.

-- Tony Campolo has also made the journey from conservative to affirming, and went on the record in June of 2015 ‘urging the church to be more welcoming’ to the LGBT community after years of publicly debating against such a position.
+- For those still trying to make sense of a church that would welcome the LGBTQ community, Tony Campolo has also made the journey from conservative to affirming, and went on the record in June of 2015 ‘urging the church to be more welcoming’ to the LGBT community after years of publicly debating against such a position.